WHAT IS WRONG WITH THE GOVERNMENT SCHOOL SYSTEM?

 Teaching methods and educational philosophy in schools have changed little hundred years.
 Among the outdated methods are:

-A few misinformed parents believe their child needs the Ňsocialization skillsÓ learned in classrooms.
+A few misinformed parents believe their children need the Ňsocialization skillsÓ learned in classrooms.
 This is totally untrue, if you ever been around home-schooled children.
 They are as socially advanced or more so than government-schooled children, or better.

 C. Rewarding uncreative behavior.
 The child who gets the best grade is generally the one who can repeat like a parrot what the teacher says.
 Those who think independently and creatively are often punished for their independence.
 Yet creative, independent thinking is critical to modern society.

-D. Grading - A negative reinforcement system.
-Present grading systems label children as "C" students, or even failures when they just learn a little slower than others.
+D. School Grading – An often stupid system.
+Present grading systems label children as "C" students, or even ŇfailuresÓ when they just learn a little slower than others.
 This is pure insanity.
 They are not failures.
-Some children learn faster than others.
-Some learn differently than others.
-Negative reinforcement through grading may be fine for some, but is harmful for many.
+Some children learn faster than others for physical, nutritional or other reasons.

 It also sets up a reward system for learning that does not help students to be self-motivated.
 In fact, quite the opposite.
 The children become motivated by grades and pleasing teachers, so when they are not ŇforcedÓ to learn they donŐt want to bother.
 This is a terrible situation that is a direct result of the present government school system.

-2. Partial solutions or reforms of the government system.
-These would need to include:
+1. Reform the government system.
+Reforms would need to include: